RobusGauli/js-immutable/README.md

     <img src="https://travis-ci.org/RobusGauli/react-state-reducer.svg?branch=master" hspace="10px" align="right" vspace="2px">
 </a>

-# React State Reducer 🐬🐬
+# JS Immutable 🐬🐬

-React State Reducer provides you beautiful api for managing state change.
+JS Immutable provides you beautiful api for managing state change.
 The three most important benefits are
 > a.
 It hides the internal structure of your redux state from your reducer.
 > b.
 It prevents you from accidentally modifying your deeply nested redux state.
 > c.
 It tries to share the structure as much as possible when you change state, and won't modify your original state during transformation.